Dynamical heterogeneity in active glasses is inherently different from its equilibrium behavior: Discussion

-Finally, we want to highlight that this work for the first time demonstrates that the dynamical heterogeneity in active glassy systems is inherently different from their equilibrium behaviour.
-Via a combination of theory and simulation, we have shown that whereas the relaxation dynamics can be described as an equilibrium-like behavior at a certain $T_{eff}$, the DH has completely different behavior.
-This also highlights the decoupling of relaxation dynamics and DH, an effect that has also been stressed in some equilibrium systems \cite{smarajitPNAS2009}.
-Studying the active glass, thus, in general promises deeper understanding of the role of DH in glassy dynamics.
+In conclusion, the dynamical heterogeneity in active glasses is inherently different from its equilibrium behaviour.
+Although relaxation dynamics in active systems can be equilibrium-like at a suitably defined $\Teff$, the DH has an entirely different behavior.
+Activity affects both the transition points and exponents of the power-law behaviors of both $\xi_D$ and $\chi_4^P$.
+In particular, systems with varying activity but the same $\tau_\alpha$ can have varying $\xi_D$; this highlights the decoupling of relaxation dynamics and DH, an effect that may have consequences in equilibrium systems \cite{smarajitPNAS2009}.
+Since the theory is quite general and agrees with different model active systems, we expect our results to apply to a broad class of biological systems.